 While many advice columns focus on leadership roles in the volunteer world there are a lot of really important skills and experiences to be gained in participating at any level.
+This is especially true if you volunteer strategically by finding a project that lets you practice and show off your existing skills.
 First, not everyone needs to lead — companies need followers to accomplish their goals.
 And many are beginning to recognize the need for effective “followship” which is the only way any work actually gets done.
 How specifically does volunteer work demonstrate that?
 First, it shows your ability to maintain commitment to a cause despite ambiguity of roles and responsibilities.
 While roles are often better articulated in businesses there is often a lot of ambiguity, especially as traditional hierarchies have given way to flatter organizations that require more cross-departmental coordination.
 Volunteer work also demonstrates your ability to manage your own performance to accomplish team’s goals.
 In volunteer organizations there isn’t a paycheck and sometimes not really an effective “boss” to manage you — you need to manage your own outcomes.
 In today’s leaner business environment showing that you can get the work done without a lot of management oversight is a big plus.
 And, volunteering demonstrates passion and drive — traits that all employers look for.

 I’ve been surprised how often I meet people who’ve taken a break from their career in order to have time to devote to managing their child’s special needs.
 While the break was often taken out of necessity, the experience also garner skills that translate to business.
 First and foremost, managing a special needs case involves navigating complex bureaucracies and rules while adhering to very strict deadlines and schedules.
 The number of organizations that are often involved in a child’s case — school districts, health insurers, doctors and hospitals — can be staggering both in breadth and complexity.
 Which means working on your child’s case demonstrates an ability to process complex information and make decisions with limited information — traits that are highly valued in fast-paced businesses.

 I’ve also been surprised how many people I meet who’ve taken time off from their career in order to move their family around the world in service of a spouse’s career.
 Sometimes these breaks are forced by immigration rules.
 But in either event coordinating this kind of move demonstrates many skills that businesses need today.
 Like a special needs case, coordinating a move to another country also involves navigating complex bureaucracies and rules while adhering to deadlines and schedules.
 It also requires adapting to differing culture and supporting family in their adaptation — something that businesses that place an emphasis on culture and culture fit will recognize as important.
 Of course for any global business time abroad gives you a perspective on the world that is very valuable.
 And you get a net-plus if you also had to learn another language, which both demonstrates your ability to learn new skills and is a skill in itself that many companies value.